 - Relationship-dense systems: social graph, recommendations, fraud/risk analysis.

-- Knowledge graph and GraphRAG scenarios where connections and explainability are critical.
+- Knowledge graph and GraphRAG scenarios where the answer is expected to carry connections, context, and explainability, not just relevance.

-- Domains where relationship semantics evolve frequently and schema flexibility is needed.
+- Domains where relationship semantics evolve frequently and the schema must stay flexible without rewriting queries for every change.

 Avoid when

-- Simple CRUD workloads without graph traversal requirements.
+- Simple CRUD workloads without graph traversal — the graph is just an extra layer here.

-- Pure OLAP analytics over very large columnar datasets.
+- Pure OLAP analytics over very large columnar datasets: dedicated engines fit those better.

-- Teams not ready for graph modeling and traversal profiling practices.
+- Teams not ready for graph modeling and traversal profiling — without that the graph quickly degrades into slow queries.

-- Systems where the core bottleneck is append-only logging rather than relationship traversal.
+- Systems where the core bottleneck is append-only logging and relationships between entities are secondary.

 Practice: DDL and DML